threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 cv_5 = cross_val_score(model, X_train_val, y_train_val, cv=5, scoring='neg_root_mean_squared_error')
 ```

 The default for cross_val_score will return R^2, but if you want to explore other scoring metrics, this is how you would change that.
 Sklearn has several, and great documentation.
-Check out https://scikit-learn.org/stable/modules/model_evaluation.html
+Check out [Sklearn Scoring Metrics](https://scikit-learn.org/stable/modules/model_evaluation.html).